mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ## What surprised me

-### Selling the business is all the boring parts of entrepreneurship

-There are so many parts of being a founder that are fun and exciting: launching a new product or feature, having full control over what tools you use, deciding exactly who you want to work with.

-But there are always parts of running a business that suck, like figuring out how complicated laws apply to your business or dealing with banks who you desperately need but who don't care about you at all.

-Most of the sales process is the unpleasant parts of running a business.
-You're constantly gathering contracts, invoices, statements and answering questions about decisions from years ago.

-### As you prepare to sell, everything costs 4x as much

-Every time you spend money, it costs you 4x as much.
-For example, suppose the multiple for your business is about 3x.
-If your annual profit is $100k, you can sell your business for $300k.

-Now imagine you decided to give one of your employees a $10k bonus.
-Now your profit is $90k, so your sale price is $270k.
-So to give the employee the $10k bonus, it costs you $40k: the initial $10k you paid plus another $30k in deflated valuation.

-It's not just bonuses.
-It's everything you spend money on.
-If you need to buy someone a new laptop, that $1k laptop now costs $4k.

-And beyond just costs, the sale process made me care a lot about numbers.
-Before, I obviously cared about profits, but it was just for myself.
-If I had a slow month, I would be disappointed but take solace in the fact that it's the long-term trends that matter, and I'd probably do better next month.
-But once I started thinking about a sale, a slow month could mean $30k off my valuation.

 ### Due diligence is unbounded, high-stress work

 I greatly underestimated how labor-intensive the due diligence process would be.